What to Wear for Muay Thai Training

 For guys, you can wear a sports tee or singlet as a top.
 Going topless is the norm for many Muay Thai gyms in Thailand where it’s sweltering heat everyday.
 You are welcome to go topless so long as you feel comfortable.

-These are not mandatory for Muay Thai and not everyone wears them for training.
-For me, I use them occasionally and not for all lessons.
+Both the ankle and knee supports are not mandatory for Muay Thai and not everyone wears them for training.
+For me, I use ankle guards occasionally but not for all lessons.
 Some of my friends swear by them and my Thai trainers wear them.

 Rash Guard for Muay Thai